zfatih/sh-reddit-task/README.md

 This is a small web application where you can log in using reddit credentials and see data related to you such as: profile picture, number of friends etc.
 On subreddits page, you can see what subreddits you are subscribed to and select some in order to save them as JSON file.

+App is coded using react.
+Since there was no need for global state manager like redux, I have used simple react's context.
+Styling was done using material-ui.
+For API calls I have used snoowrap(wrapper for reddit API).
+Used a few libraries in addition(react-infinite-scroll-hook, file-saver, etc.).

 ## Setup

 You must first create the app on https://www.reddit.com/prefs/apps.
 Make sure type of the app is 'script' and about url and redirect uri are set to "https://localhost:3000".
 After creating you will see the ID and SECRET of the application.